 Vigorous babies born vaginally were randomly assigned … to be held for 2 min before clamping the umbilical cord, at the level of the vagina (introitus group) or on the mother’s abdomen or chest (abdomen group).

 And the results?

-So we can add ‘hold newborn babies at the level of the placenta until their cords are cut in case too much blood drains into or out of them’ to the notion of placental insufficiency, the idea that a labouring woman’s cervix needs to open by one centimetre an hour and all of the other theories that are not supported by evidence.
+So we can add ‘hold newborn babies at the level of the placenta until their cords are cut in case too much blood drains into or out of them’ to the myth of the aging placenta, the idea that a labouring woman’s cervix needs to open by one centimetre an hour and all of the other theories that are not supported by evidence.

 Raju TNK (2014).
 Delayed cord clamping: does gravity matter?
 The Lancet, doi:10.1016/S0140-6736(14)60411-6